wards999/cpuindicator/README.md

 # A small Windows 10 / 11 taskbar icon to show CPU activity

+Problem:

-I needed to be able to quickly check the cpu usage for my PC without opening Task Manager
+- I needed to be able to quickly check the cpu usage for my PC without opening Task Manager

-I wanted a lightweight app as alternative tools I looked at used more CPU / RAM than I would have liked for something so simple
+- I wanted a super lightweight app taking up very little CPU / RAM

+Solution:
+Write a small and simple app thats shows CPU use as an icon to the taskbar

+I use a Performance Counter:

+        PerformanceCounter cpuCounter = new PerformanceCounter();

+        public float GetProcessorData()
+        {
+            cpuCounter.CategoryName = "Processor Information";
+            cpuCounter.CounterName = "% Processor Utility";
+            cpuCounter.InstanceName = "_Total";
+            cpuCounter.ReadOnly = true;
+            return cpuCounter.NextValue();
+        }

+to get the current CPU usage and then Bitmap and Graphics to render the icon:

+        static private Bitmap bitmapText = new Bitmap(16, 16);
+        Graphics gTray2 = Graphics.FromImage(bitmapText);